Food Defence Research Centre

 The Food Defence Research Centre is an interdisciplinary research centre working to develop methods to detect and mitigate threats and attacks on the food system.
 Our research focues on four types of warfare: chemical, biological, economic and information warfare.
 We are dedicated to strengthening the capabilities of both public and private sector actors within the food system to recognize and manage antagonistic threats.

-The centre is a collaboration between the Swedish Defence Research Agency (FOI), the Swedish University of Agricultural Sciences (SLU), the Swedish Veterinary Agency (SVA), the Swedish National Food Administration (SLV) and the Swedish Board of Agriculture.
+The centre is a collaboration between the Swedish Defence Research Agency (FOI), the Swedish University of Agricultural Sciences (SLU), the Swedish Veterinary Agency (SVA), the Swedish Food Agency (SLV) and the Swedish Board of Agriculture (SJV).
 It is funded through a grant from the government research council for sustainable development, Formas.

 Growing vulnerabilities in trade systems and supply chains, combined with escalating geopolitical tensions, underscore the urgent need for strategic preparedness in the food system — particularly against deliberate antagonistic threats.
 Deliberate antagonistic actions during war and peacetime can be used to compromise the food supply, aiming to create disruption or secure strategic advantages.